About the Library

 From their website: Adherents.com a growing collection of over 43,870 adherent statistics and religious geography citations: references to published membership/adherent statistics and congregation statistics for over 4,200 religions, churches, denominations, religious bodies, faith groups, tribes, cultures, movements, ultimate concerns, etc. The religions of the world are enumerated here.

-The Pew Research Center’s Religion & Public Life Project (select Religion) contains statistical information and studies of religion in the US and around the world.
+The Pew Research Center’s Religion & Public Life Project (select Religion if this link does not take you right to it) contains statistical information and studies of religion in the US and around the world.
 Also studies issues that have a religious component.

 Religious information as well as other cultural information can be found in nearly any country study.
 This link takes you to NMU's list of information about foreign countries.